google/oboe/docs/FullGuide.md

 * channelCount
 * format
 * direction
-* performanceMode

-The following properties may be changed by the underlying stream *even if explicitly set* and therefore should always be queried by the appropriate accessor.
+The following properties may be changed by the underlying stream construction *even if explicitly set* and therefore should always be queried by the appropriate accessor.
+The property settings will depend on device capabilities.

 * bufferCapacityInFrames
 * sharingMode (exclusive provides lowest latency)
+* performanceMode

 The following properties are only set by the underlying stream.
 They cannot be set, but should be queried by the appropriate accessor.